rpoleski/MulensModel/developers_board.md

   * ModelParameters class:
     * _values in dimensionless astropy.quantity should be changed to float, other types should be rejected (unless it is a time unit etc.)_
     * _LaTeX strings with parameters names (useful e.g. for corner plots or tables with results)_
+    * a check if each PARAMETER.setter function changes parameter that was previously set
     * Transform t\_E and other parameters between geocentric and heliocentric frames.
     * option to return alpha, dalpha\_dt, and ds\_dt as floats instead of astropy.quantities
     * why .rho returns None if it is not defined?
 In other similar cases we have KeyError.
 Should that be changed? (if so, then maybe only after changing version to 2.0.0)